Research Committees (RC) - About Research Committee

 • Provide a framework between individuals and organizations concerned with teaching and research in political and other social sciences.

-At present, IPSA has recognized 50 RCs.
-Between World Congresses, the research committees – largely as a result of the rapid growth in both their numbers and in the size of individual memberships – contribute more than any other body to the activity and achievements of IPSA.
 To help RCs interact, and to improve their role in allowing them to be heard in the overall IPSA context, a special Executive sub-committee known as the Committee on Research and Training (CRT) monitoring the activities of RCs was set up in 1979, and the office of Research Committees Liaison Representative was created in 2000.
-Michael Stein was the first Research Committees Liaison Representative for two terms (2000-2006).
-Rainer Eisfeld (University of Osnabrueck, Germany) was the representative for another two terms (2006-2012).
-Present Research Committee Representative, elected in 2012 at the 2012 Madrid World Congress, is Christ’l De Landtsheer (University of Antwerp, Belgium).
+Michael Stein was the first RC Liaison Representative for two terms (2000-2006).
+Rainer Eisfeld (University of Osnabrueck, Germany) was the Representative the next two terms (2006-2012), followed by Christ’l De Landtsheer (University of Antwerp, Belgium) (2012-2016), Christian Haerpfer (University of Vienna, Austria) (2016-2018), Domagoj Bebić (University of Zagreb, Croatia) (2018-2021) and Timofey Agarin (Queens University Belfast, Northern Ireland) (2021-2023).
+Since 2023, the position is called RC-EC Liaison.
+The current RC-EC Liaison, elected at the 2023 IPSA World Congress, is Carmelo Cattafi (Tec de Monterrey, Mexico) (2023-2025).